 The Scout 137 Drone captures video data in 4K resolution, suitable for capturing very fine detail.
 All data from the camera is location-tagged and stored to the memory card in full resolution, as is also the case with inspection replays uploaded to the Scout Portal.

 Live inspection video displayed on the tablet and on the portal, are down-sampled to 1080p to optimise overall system performance during the live inspection.
 This is perfectly sufficient for a pilot and a remote inspector to keep an overview of the situation throughout the inspection.
-But there are some situations when full 4K resolution would be useful even while on-site and flying.
+But there are situations where full 4K resolution is useful while on-site and flying.

 Adding a POI and checking it is of course interesting once something that requires extra attention is spotted.
 Very small defects may become immediately distinguishable and something that looks like a small defect might prove to be insignificant when examined closer.